-To help you find the best curved gaming monitor, we have tried out a multitude of top models, testing to ensure they delivered pristine visuals during graphically-intensive gaming applications.
+To help you find the best curved gaming monitor, we have researched a multitude of top models, researching to ensure they delivered pristine visuals during graphically-intensive gaming applications.
 We preferred monitors with plenty of ports, for expandability, and those with advanced features, such as built-in soundbars.

 Award: TOP PICK